Military Merit Medal (Vietnam)

-The Military Merit Medal (Quân công Bội tinh) was the highest military decoration bestowed to enlisted personnel by the Republic of Vietnam during the years of the Vietnam War.
+The Military Merit Medal (Quân công Bội tinh) was the highest military decoration bestowed upon enlisted personnel by the Republic of Vietnam during the years of the Vietnam War.
 The medal was established on August 15, 1950.
 The Military Merit Medal was modeled after the French Médaille Militaire and was awarded mostly to enlisted men for valor in combat.
-The medal had three different versions, coincided with the political change in South Vietnam: the State of Vietnam, the First Republic, and the Second Republic version.
+The medal had three different versions, which coincided with the political changes in South Vietnam: the State of Vietnam, the First Republic, and the Second Republic versions.
 The Vietnamese National Order of Vietnam was considered the equivalent decoration for military officers.

 Award Criteria

-"The Military Merit Medal is awarded or awarded posthumously to Non-Commissioned Officers (including Aspirants) and Enlisted Men in the Armed Forces, who have:
+"The Military Merit Medal is awarded or awarded posthumously to Non-Commissioned Officers (including Aspirants).
+Enlisted Men, and General Officers in the Armed Forces, who have: